 You are a family in transition and you need to know how to homeschool for a short season.

-A season when you must homeschool for a short time because of a job change, travel, busy schedule or other family needs.
+You’re finding that you need to homeschool for a short time because of a job change, travel, busy schedule, global pandemic or other family needs.

 It’s daunting.
 Overwhelming.
 Crazy.
 But necessary.

 You know it’s only for a short season… a few months or weeks.